Technology is making great strides every day. So you can, too.

 CAC (Computer Aided Care)

 For patients, the best possible care would be coordinated in near-real time through a collaborative effort of involved providers that makes the delivery of care more efficient, more effective and less burdensome to the patient.
-Technology can help bring about this kind of care, from our own Virtual Visits to the PACS system of radiology, which allows providers access to patient radiographs, removing a common headache and delay point for patients.
+Technology can help bring about this kind of care, from our own Telehealth visits to the PACS system of radiology, which allows providers access to patient radiographs, removing a common headache and delay point for patients.
 As the promise of technology continues to unfold, we are seeing real collaborations on common post-acute or rehab diagnoses among PT groups, Home Health Care groups, case managers, payor and provider systems to name a few.

 Gone are the days of heavy, bulky prosthetics and braces.
 A new generation of advanced materials such as carbon graphite and graphene are sparking a revolution in prosthetics.
 These materials are lighter, stronger and more flexible.
 They're able to store & release energy and use bio-physical shape properties to improve function and decrease the side effects of size, bulk, weight, heat retention and soft tissue disruption.
 We've seen the benefits of these materials in a number of ways, including the use of pre-pregs and modular layups for rigid/flexible designs that result in pre-manufactured bracing without the need for conventional thermoplastics.